Meats and Sausages

 Meat Aging

-When an animal dies, the oxygen stops flowing and many reactions take place inside.
-For a few hours the meat remains relaxed and may still be processed or cooked.
-Then muscles contract and the meat stiffens which is known as the “rigor mortis” stage.
+When an animal dies, the oxygen stops flowing, and many reactions take place inside.
+For a few hours, the meat remains relaxed and may still be processed or cooked.
+Then muscles contract, and the meat stiffens, known as the “rigor mortis” stage.
 During that stage, which lasts differently for different animals, the meat should not be processed or cooked as the resulting product will be tough.
 Meat stock prepared from meats still in the rigor mortis stage is cloudy and has poor flavor.
-When this stage ends, the meat enters rigor stage and is kept in a cooler.
-In time it becomes tender again and is ready for processing.
-It is widely accepted that this happens due to the changes in the protein structure.
+When this stage ends, the meat enters the "rigor" stage and is kept in a cooler.
+In time, it becomes tender again and is ready for processing.
+It is widely accepted that this happens due to changes in the protein structure.
 The length of rigor mortis or rigor stage directly depends on temperature.
-The higher the temperature, the shorter the stages and vice versa.
-Make note that aging meat at high temperature will help bacteria to grow and will adversely affect meat’s shelf keeping qualities.
+The higher the temperature, the shorter the stages, and vice versa.
+Make note that aging meat at high temperatures will help bacteria to grow and will adversely affect meat’s shelf-keeping qualities.

 Effect of rigor mortis